cambrozak/bpl001/doc/syllabus.md

 to understand how current flow affects circuit components such as lights LEDs and Motors.

-Build a simple battery from scratch, power an LED and probe it with a multimeter to understand Electric Current in Circuits and how it relates to Voltage and Resistance.
+Build a simple battery from scratch, power an LED and probe it with a multimeter to observe and understand Electric Current in Circuits and how it relates to Voltage and Resistance.

-Add cells to the homeade battery in Parallel and Series configurations, probe with a multimeter to understand how these arrangements affect Voltage and Current.
+Add cells to the homeade battery in Parallel and Series configurations, probe with a multimeter to observe and understand how these arrangements affect Voltage and Current.

-Construct a Reference Circuit on a breadboard composed of a battery, fuse, control switch, an LED and Common Ground to explore and understand how troubleshoot the three types of circuit problems:
+Construct a Reference Circuit on a breadboard composed of a battery, fuse, control switch, an LED and Common Ground to explore and understand how to troubleshoot the three types of circuit problems:
 Short Circuits, Grounded Circuits and Open Circuits

-Provide the robot with an identity by writing a program to store and display its name and unique ID on a LCD display and play a distinguishing tune with a Piezo Buzzer.
+Provide the Robot with an identity by writing a program to store and display its name and unique ID on a LCD display and play a distinguishing tune with a Piezo Buzzer.

-Provide the robot with edge detection awareness by writing programs to process input from IR LED/Phototransistors and control motor outputs.
+Provide the Robot with edge detection awareness by writing programs to process input from IR LED/Phototransistors and control motor outputs.
 This keeps the robot from roaming beyond the test area.

-Provide the robot with path finding abilities by writing programs to process input from IR LED/Phototransistors and control motor outputs.
+Provide the Robot with path finding abilities by writing programs to process input from IR LED/Phototransistors and control motor outputs.

-Provide the robot with free-roaming capabilities and collision detection by writing programs that process proximity sensors, accelerometer, gyroscope and compass inputs and control motor outputs.
+Provide the robot with autonomous roaming capabilities and collision detection by writing programs that process proximity sensors, accelerometer, gyroscope and compass inputs and control motor outputs.